dftfeDevelopers/dftfe/README_DETAILED.md

 *************

 (1) Loading of relevant modules:
-     -- Modules related to cmake, compilers, openmpi has to be loaded For example on flux systems located at umich, you may need to do
+      -- Modules related to cmake, compilers, openmpi has to be loaded.
+        For example on flux systems located at umich, you may need to do
           $ module load cmake
           $ module load intel/17.0.1
           $ module load openmpi/1.10.2/intel/17.0.1

 (2) Cloning the repository:
       -- Execute the following commands on your command-line
          $ git clone https://userid@bitbucket.org/rudraa/dft-fe.git (Note: Here userid is your bitbucket userid)
          $ cd dftdev
          $ git checkout master